HarshaVardhanKuppili/SQL-CTE-Views-Stored-Procedure-ETL-PowerBI-DAX-Measures-Power-Query-/README.md

 Secret priciple - SOC - Seperation of Concerns - this is what is bronze, silver and gold layer does.
 Naming convention - should have standardised - camel case - kebab case - snake case - we are going with snake case.

+Besigning BRONZE - setup meeting with stakeholder - Understand Who own the Data ?, What Business Process it supports ? and System and Data Documentation ?, dara Model and Catalog ? - How is data stored?
+(SQL,Oracel, AWS)- what are the integration capabilities like API, File extract direct DB, - Incremental VS Full Load, Data scope and Historical Needs -